zhimin-z/zhimin-z.github.io/_posts/2025-12-26-why-cs-graduates-are-facing-an-invisible-crisis.md

 This isn't a temporary blip.
 Stanford economists used payroll data from [ADP](https://www.adp.com)—America's largest payroll processor—to track millions of jobs across industries.
 The decline persists when you exclude tech companies entirely.
 When you filter out remote-capable roles.
 Every way you slice it, the pattern holds.
 AI isn't creating a broad employment crisis.
 It's surgically removing the bottom rung of the career ladder while leaving everything else intact.
 Being young and qualified is becoming a liability.

+---

-## When the Apprenticeship Model Breaks
+## 1. The Crisis: When the Apprenticeship Model Breaks

 The traditional path looked something like this: graduate with theoretical knowledge, take an entry-level job doing grunt work, gradually pick up the tacit stuff from experience, eventually become valuable enough to command senior pay.
 Worked for generations.
 Junior employees were less productive, sure, but they were still worth hiring—they freed up senior people for complex work, and they represented an investment in future capability.